coreinfrastructure/best-practices-badge/background.md

 -   Fortify scan results (similar)

 -   Common criteria evaluation.
-These typically evaluate entire systems (e.g., entire operating systems), instead of focusing on specific projects that support a particular portion of an operating system, and thus do not provide the kinds of measures desired for this task.
+These typically evaluate entire systems (e.g., entire operating systems) instead of focusing on specific projects that support a particular portion of an operating system.
+    Thus they do not provide the kinds of measures desired for this task.

--   Reports of (many) vulnerabilities that are &#8220;unforgiveable&#8221; (MITRE identifies criteria for identifying vulnerabilities that are especially easy to find, and thus &#8220;unforgiveable&#8221;) \[Christey2007\].
+-   Reports of (many) vulnerabilities that are &#8220;unforgiveable&#8221; (MITRE identifies criteria for identifying vulnerabilities that are especially easy to find, and thus are &#8220;unforgiveable&#8221;) \[Christey2007\].

 -   It is *known* that external organizations have or are reviewing the software, e.g., OpenBSD.
-However, some organizations (like OpenBSD) only fix *their* version; that version may not be the version all other systems use.
+However, some organizations (like OpenBSD) fix only *their* version, which may not be the version all other systems use.

-It also notes that experts can be hired to determine if the developers follow good security practices.
+It also notes that experts can be hired to determine whether the developers follow good security practices.
 Examples include:

--   it minimizes privileges (e.g., only small portions of the program have special privilege, or the program only has special privileges at certain times)
+-   It minimizes privileges (e.g., only small portions of the program have special privilege, or the program only has special privileges at certain times).

--   it strives for simplicity (simpler designs are often more secure)
+-   It strives for simplicity (simpler designs are often more secure).

--   it carefully checks inputs
+-   It carefully checks inputs.

--   source code scanning tools such as RATS and Flawfinder report few problems.
+-   Source code scanning tools such as RATS and Flawfinder report few problems.

 Its section on reliability notes metrics that may be useful are:

 -   Self-reported status (e.g., &#8220;mature&#8221;)

--   Presence of an automated (regression) test suite
+-   Presence of an automated (regression) test suite.

 ### Gratis-Security

-In 2003 David A. Wheeler developed an unpublished list of techniques that might be useful in an inexpensive evaluation approach he called &#8220;gratis security.&#8221; This was intended to be a process for self-evaluation that could be performed with zero or little cost by developers.
+In 2003 David A. Wheeler developed an unpublished list of techniques that might be useful in an inexpensive evaluation approach he called &#8220;gratis security.&#8221;
+This was intended to be a process for self-evaluation that could be performed with zero or little cost by developers.
 It also tried to connect, in some cases, with the Common Criteria as it existed at the time.
+It had several different levels, with higher levels requiring more.

 The following might be relevant.

 Use Automated Tools:

 1. Use source code security scanning packages, such as flawfinder and RATS.
-E.G., for level 1, must not have top risk warnings from RATS and flawfinder (inserting comments to disable them is fine, as long as the person asserts that they checked the warnings to ensure that they weren&#8217;t really problems).
-For level 3, must not have warnings from the top 2 risk levels.
+E.G., for level 1, the software must not have top risk warnings from RATS and flawfinder (inserting comments to disable them is fine as long as the person asserts that they checked the warnings to ensure that they weren&#8217;t really problems).
+For level 3, the software must not have warnings from the top 2 risk levels.

 2. Use execution testing tools, such as Brute Force Binary Tester and Whisker (for web-accessible programs) to send data in an attempt to break the program.